haveyoudebuggedit/debugged.it/content/terms.md

 ## Copyright

-**All materials on this website are protected by copyright.** Text, design and program code are owned by Janos Pasztor and Sanja Bonic (The Authors).
+**All materials on this website are protected by copyright.** Text, design and program code are owned by <span role="text" aria-label="Yanosh Pastor and Sanya Bonitch">Janos Pasztor and Sanja Bonic</span> (the Authors).
 Decorative images are published under license from third parties.

 ## Your rights

-Permission hereby granted free of charge to You, the Visitor, to download a copy of the materials located on the domain pasztor.at (The Website) for viewing on your computer or handheld device, or printing for your personal, non-commercial use, and for your personal educational use.
+Permission is hereby granted free of charge to You, the Visitor, to download a copy of the materials located on the domain pasztor.at (the Website) for viewing on your computer or handheld device, or printing for your personal, non-commercial use, and for your personal educational use.

 **Unless otherwise indicated, you may not, without prior written permission from The Authors, publicly demonstrate, or otherwise publicly use, the contents of The Website, including creating course materials from it.**